 Mode of instruction

-Tutorials, in which students work under supervision on assignments on the literature and practise their knowledge;
+Tutorials, in which students work under supervision on assignments on the literature and practice their knowledge;

 18 hours of lectures and tutorials;